navis-org/skeletor/README.md

 Unlike its [namesake](https://en.wikipedia.org/wiki/Skeletor), this Python 3
 library does not (yet) seek to conquer Eternia but to turn meshes into skeletons.

-While this is a general purpose library, my personal focus is on neurons which is why they feature in the examples and

 The pipeline looks like this:

  1. `skeletor.contract()` to contract the mesh [1]